Table of Contents

 |1FEh||Boot Record Signature (55hAAh)||2 Bytes|

-Usually this is the Second Sector of the partition, although since there is a reference in the Boot Sector to it, I'm assuming it can be moved around.
+Usually, this exists a Second Sector of the partition, although since there is a reference in the Boot Sector to it.
+I'm assuming it can be moved around.
 I never got a complete picture of this one.
 Although I do know where the important fields are at.

 |00h||First Signature (52h 52h 61h41h)||1 Double Word|